 Today, I will pay attention to what I eat.
 I will eat clean.

 It is much easier for me to fulfill a goal if I declare it.
 Especially out loud.
-Sometimes I declare it to Evelyn, and she solemnly looks at me with her brown eyes.
+Sometimes I declare it to my toddler, and she solemnly looks at me with her brown eyes.

 Savor every sip and every bite.